About Us

 The Terms of Reference of the Interest Group are:

-• promoting the psychological study and advocacy of issues related to Aboriginal people
+• promoting the psychological study and advocacy of issues related to Aboriginal and Torres Strait Islander peoples;

-• improving relationships between psychologists and the indigenous Australian community
+• improving relationships between psychologists and the Australian Indigenous community;

-• providing advice to psychologists working with Aboriginal communities
+• providing advice to psychologists working with Aboriginal and Torres Strait Islander communities;